macaba/TheManhattanToolkit/README.md

 ## Base-A-v1

-Base board in 160x100mm eurocard form factor.
+4 layer base board in 160x100mm eurocard form factor.
 The grid is connected to 0V.
-There are 4 possible power planes; A/B/C/D. The M3 holes are for generic mounting.
+There are 4 possible power planes which have corresponding connectors; A/B/C/D. There are 8 signal rails which have corresponding connectors; F1/F2/F3/F4/R1/R2/R3/R4 (4 front/4 rear, split into 2 top/2 bottom) typically used for input/output signals.
+The M3 holes are for generic mounting.
 The unplated holes are for Schroff front panel brackets to allow prototypes to be easy mounted in a eurocard chassis with an attractive front panel.
 The narrow empty region at top/bottom are keepout areas to allow the card to slide on chassis rails.

-Sockets along the right edge are 3.5mm pitch pluggable terminal blocks.
+Connectors along the right edge are 3.5mm pitch pluggable terminal blocks.
 Socket part number: CTBP93HD/3.
 Plug part number: CTBP92HD/3.
 The footprint will be compatible with many manufacturers.

 <img src="images/Base-A-v1/Base-A-v1-Top.png" width="800">